Leveraging Unlabeled Data from Unknown Sources via Dual-Path Guidance for Deepfake Face Detection: Introduction

-\begin{itemize} \item We are \textbf{the first to effectively leverage unlabeled data} for face forgery detection, addressing the growing annotation challenges posed by increasingly realistic AI-generated content and advanced generation techniques. \item We introduce the DPGNet, a novel framework that combines two paths: one for bridging the gap between labeled source data and diverse, unlabeled data generated by different methods, and another for effectively utilizing large-scale unlabeled data to improve performance. \item Comprehensive experiments have validated the effectiveness of DPGNet across 11 popular datasets under various settings, demonstrating superior performance (+6.3\%). \end{itemize}
+\begin{itemize} \item We are the first to propose a paradigm for effectively utilizing unlabeled data for face forgery detection, shifting from a generalization used only for defense to actively utilizing unlabeled data streams from unknown sources. \item We propose DPGNet, a novel dual-path framework that synergizes text-guided domain alignment and curriculum-driven pseudo-labeling to effectively learn from both labeled and unlabeled data streams. \item Comprehensive experiments have validated the effectiveness of DPGNet in various settings on multiple popular datasets and demonstrated its superior performance. \end{itemize}